ahubi/CarND-Behavioral-Cloning-P3/writeup.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 Although track 1 can be considered as relatively easy there are still the following spots worth mentioning:

 * Sharp and long curves
-* Bridge with different pavements the the rest of track and different sites
+* Bridge with different pavements than the rest of track and different sites
 * Road shoulders with no line marking, but exit spots
 * Road shoulders with different line colors (white / grey)
 * Shadows from the trees and overhanging cables